Zora Health

 Can I switch from another fertility clinic to Zora?

-If you have frozen eggs or embryos from another clinic, we can help you coordinate the transfer process to ensure a seamless transition to our clinic.
+If you have frozen eggs or embryos from another clinic, we can help you coordinate the transfer process to ensure a seamless transition to our partner clinic.

 Just give us a call or schedule a consultation to discuss your options.